-guarantees, earnings coverage of debt service, funding of certain operating expenses, and the incurrence of additional indebtedness on the part of both NTC and USTA; (ii) the requirement by NTC to deposit receipts from U.S. Open ticket sales and other NTC revenues up to annual amounts to be determined in accordance with the Deposit and Disbursement Agreement and other financing documents with the trustee for payment of principal and interest; and (iii) USTA's pledge of its right to future U.S. Open net broadcasting revenues as security in the form of deposits with the trustee in amounts based on formulae in the financing documents.
-Excess deposits are refunded to USTA once NTC meets its annual debt service, debt service reserve requirement, rent obligations to the City of New York, and operating expense funding obligations with the trustee.
+The Notes have substantially the same provisions, including: (i) the method of funding the repayment of the principal and interest and other provisions relating to security interests, guarantees, earnings coverage of debt service, funding of certain operating expenses, and the incurrence of additional indebtedness on the part of both NTC and USTA; (ii) the requirement by NTC to deposit receipts from US Open ticket sales and other NTC revenues up to annual amounts to be determined in accordance with the Deposit and Disbursement Agreement and other financing documents with the trustee for payment of principal and interest; and (iii) USTA's pledge of its right to future US Open net broadcasting revenues as security in the form of deposits with the trustee in amounts based on formulae in the financing documents.
+Excess deposits are refunded to USTA once NTC meets its annual debt service, debt service reserve requirement, rent obligations to the city of New York, and operating expense funding obligations with the trustee.

 The Notes have a debt service reserve requirement requiring NTC to deposit certain amounts into a Debt Service Reserve Account, the magnitude of which depends on the senior secured debt service coverage ratio.
 The adequacy of such amounts is tested on the last day of the fiscal year based on an amount equal to the maximum amount of debt service required to be paid on the Notes and any other outstanding parity indebtedness during any future six-month period.
-For each of the years 2020 and 2019, such requirement totaled \$28,525 for each year respectively.
-At December 31, 2020 and 2019, cash and securities on deposit totaled \$29,106 and \$29,556, respectively, which exceeded such requirement.
+For the years 2021 and 2020, such requirement totaled \$28,525 for each year, respectively.
+At December 31, 2021 and 2020, cash and securities on deposit totaled \$29,022 and \$29,106, respectively, which exceeded such requirement.

 As indicated above, the funding of the Debt Service Reserve Account depends on the senior secured debt service coverage ratio.
 While the minimum coverage ratio required is 1.50 to 1.00, failure to achieve a coverage ratio of at least 2.00 to 1.00 would result in a mandatory increase of the funds on deposit in the Debt Service Reserve Account such that they would equal payments of debt service required for any future 12-month period instead of the six-month period currently required.
-The coverage ratios exceeded 2.0 to 1.0 at December 31, 2020 and 2019.
+The coverage ratios exceeded 2.0 to 1.00 at December 31, 2021 and 2020.

 Costs of issuing the Private Placement have been deferred and are being amortized over the life of each series of Notes.
-Costs of issuance totaled \$4,328 for the 2014 Private Placement, \$2,146 for the 2016 Private Placement and \$459 for the 2018 Private Placement.
-In 2020 and 2019, \$451 and \$465, respectively, was amortized, along with \$1,730 being amortized prior thereto, resulting in unamortized deferred issuance costs of \$4,287 and \$4,738 at December 31, 2020 and 2019, respectively.
+Costs of issuance totaled \$4,328 for the 2014 Private Placement, \$2,146 for the 2016 Private Placement, and \$459 for the 2018 Private Placement.
+In 2021 and 2020, \$437 and \$451, respectively, was amortized, along with \$2,194 being amortized prior thereto, resulting in unamortized deferred issuance costs of \$3,851 and \$4,287 at December 31, 2021 and 2020, respectively.

-The following table sets forth the scheduled annual principal payments to be made on the Notes, Credit Facility (Note 12) and the Term Loan Facility (Note 13) during each of the next five years and all years thereafter:
+The following table sets forth the scheduled annual principal payments to be made on the Notes, Credit Facility (Note 12), and the Term Loan Facility (Note 13) during each of the next five years and all years thereafter: